$\mathbb{S}^6$ (or any of $\mathbb{S}^2 \times \mathbb{S}^4$, $\mathbb{S}^2\times\mathbb{S}^6$, or $\mathbb{S}^6\times \mathbb{S}^6$, respectively) is not diffeomorphic to a complex manifold: Third: Proofs of the technical results

-into the fixed manifold $\tm$ with a varying metric on it.
-We compute the intrinsic and extrinsic quantities in (\ref{sce}) associated to $f_{g_t}$, and relate them to those of $f_g$.
+of the fixed submanifold $f_g(M)\hookrightarrow \tm$ with a varying conformal metric on it, deforming $f_g(M)$ by conformal isotopies in $\tm$.
+We compute the intrinsic and extrinsic quantities in (\ref{sce}) associated to $f_{g_t}$, and relate them all to those of $f_g$, the initial isometric embedding.
 For notational convenience here, we set $\tilde{g}_t=e^{2u(t)}\tilde{g}$.

 The curvature tensors of $\tilde{g}_t$ and $\tilde{g}$ are related to each other by